 Most nuts are ready for harvesting and eating about this time of year, in the early to mid fall period.
 Although there is variability according to geographic area, local climate and recent weather conditions.
 Drought and hail can cause a low nut production year for many species.

 Black walnut, butternut, chestnut, pecan, American hazelnut or filbert, hickory nut and oak are among Nebraska’s wild nut trees.
 Persian or English walnut and heartnut are also grown in Nebraska.
 Keep in mind most nut trees require well-drained soil and full sun, although hazelnuts (also called filberts) can tolerate shade.
 Species such as black walnut, pecan, hickory, Chinese chestnut and hazelnut are extremely tough, hardy trees.

-Fortunately, Nebraska is well-suited to grow several types of edible nut producing trees and shrubs, according to Justin Evertson, Assistant Director for the Nebraska Statewide Arboretum at the University of Nebraska-Lincoln:
+Fortunately, Nebraska is well-suited to growing several types of edible nut producing trees and shrubs, according to Justin Evertson, Assistant Director for the Nebraska Statewide Arboretum at the University of Nebraska-Lincoln.
+Among them:

 *Pecan — Native to the southeast, the pecan tree has proven to be quite adaptable to eastern Nebraska.
 In addition to its easy to shell, great tasting nuts, the pecan makes a superb shade tree.
 Unlike black walnut, it is not a messy tree.